tidymodels/workflows/tests/testthat/_snaps/printing.md

     Message

       -- tailor ----------------------------------------------------------------------
-      A regression postprocessor with 0 adjustments.
+      A postprocessor with 0 adjustments.
     Output
       NA
       NA